The statistics are troubling…

 Listed below are 5 strategies you can implement today to make the most of your retirement savings…

 Let’s assume a retiree has $5000/month of expenses coming out of their account.
 Let’s assume they have social security income of $2500/ mo.
-As a result, they have to draw out of their retirement account $2500/ mo.
+As a result, they must draw out of their retirement account $2500/ mo.

 But what if a retiree could reduce those expenses… what impact would it have on their lifestyle and their savings?